nigelhorne/KFHS/README.md

 # KFHS
-Change pdf to searchable files
+Import PDF files from the [KFHS](https://www.kfhs.org.uk) to a searchable database.